Virtual Lab/PC Q&A

 machines are available at a given time?

 A: Yes, professors can incorporate the Online Lab into classroom instruction.
 Students can now bring their own device, but work from a standard university desktop.
-This means that they will no longer need to reserve a computer laptop delivery if all students are capable of bringing their own device.
+This means that they will no longer need to reserve a computer laptop delivery, if students are capable of bringing their own device.